gowalla-archive/chronologic/README.md

 	chronologic.timeline[:events]
 	=> [{:username => 'jw', :status=>'This is Josh.'}, {:username => 'sco', :status=>'This is Scott.'}]

-Note that the contents of the `:data` hash is arbitrary (except that all the values should be strings).
+Note that the keys in the `:data` hash are arbitrary, but all the values must be strings.
 There is no assumption that you'll store Twitter-like status updates; maybe your application calls for something more like this:

     { :actor => "sco", :verb => "joined_group", :object => "Rubyists", :created_at => "2010-07-22 18:12:30" }

 ### Timelines

-You'll also want to view all of the events from a given user.
-To allow that, create events with an associated _timeline_:
+Next you'll want to view all of the events from a given user.
+To do that, assign events to any number of _timelines_:

     # Create events and add them to some timelines
     chronologic.event(:status_1, :timelines => [:sco], :data => {:username => 'sco', :status => 'This is Scott.'})